 4. One safe centre has been used for all 14 sessions.
-It has been staffed regularly by at least 5 officers from DMBC Children' Services.
-Typically this has comprised two members of the Youth Offending Service (a parenting specialist, and a caseworker), two members of the Family and Adolescent Support Team (FAST) and a social worker from the District Assessment Team.
+It has been staffed regularly by officers from DMBC Children' Services, typically members of the Youth Offending Service), Family and Adolescent Support Team (FAST), the Youth Service and Connexions.